atikur28/hungry-harmony-client/README.md

 - **Single Food Quantity**: Prevent over-ordering and self-purchases.
 - **Responsive Homepage**: Enjoy a fully responsive homepage on various devices.

+### Unique Features

+- Dynamic Titles: Page titles dynamically change based on the current route, enhancing personalization for a tailored user experience.
+- Single Food Quantity Control: The platform prevents over-ordering and self-purchases by allowing users to specify the quantity of a single food item.

+### Unique Technology:
+-I have incorporated the 'react-helmet' npm package into the project.

-HungryHarmony offers a user-friendly and visually appealing way to explore the menu and manage your profile.
+HungryHarmony offers a user-friendly and visually appealing way to explore the menu and manage your profile.Elevate your dining journey with dynamic page titles and personalized food quantity control for a seamless and efficient ordering experience.